KritiCParikh/LearningJourney/Classes&Objects.md

 ### Class Attribute:
 - **Definition**: A class attribute is a variable that is shared across all instances of the class.
 It is defined within the class but outside any instance methods.
 - **Example**: `company_name` is a class attribute, and all instances of `Motorbike` will have access to this attribute.
-This means that if you were to change `company_name` to a different value, it would change for all instances.
+This means that if we were to change `company_name` to a different value, it would change for all instances.

 ### Instance Attributes:
 - **Definition**: Instance attributes are variables that are specific to each instance of the class.
 They are defined within the `__init__` method (initializer) and are accessed through the `self` parameter.